resbaz/spartan-hpc-docs/docs/index.md

 ## Spartan Daily Weather Report (20180424)

-* Utilisation of /projects down to 75%, and /home is at 84%
+* Utilisation of /projects at 74%, and /home is at 84%
 * Spartan is very busy; physical and cloud partitions close to fully allocated.
 Over 2500 jobs in the queue.
-* Lots of cloud nodes out (71), mainly due to qh2-uom migration
+* Lots of cloud nodes out (73), mainly due to qh2-uom migration
-* Lots of gpgpu nodes out (68), mainly due to recabling
+* Lots of gpgpu nodes out (47), mainly due to recabling

 ## Getting Help